 Best places to stay in Bayan Lepas

-Seberang Perai – Where to stay in Penang for culture
+Seberang Perai – Best place to stay in Penang for couple

 Also known as Province Wellesley by the British, Seberang Perai is the strip of mainland that makes up one half of Penang.
 Originally a sleepy cowboy town, Seberang Perai has come a long way since then, developing into the industrial area it is today.